-Answer: The main entry is very important in feng shui because it is through the main entry that the house absorbs Chi, or universal energy, for its own nourishment.
+Choosing the best feng shui shapes, designs, and colors for a front entry rug can be tricky.
+The main entry is very important in feng shui because it is through the main entry that the house absorbs Chi, or universal energy, for its own nourishment.
 The better quality Chi your house absorbs, the better quality energy is there to support you and your family.

-From choosing best feng shui colors for your front door to the right positioning of a fountain; from dealing with the feng shui of a staircase facing the main door to choosing the best shape and design of the main entry rug - every detail is important in feng shui.
+From choosing best feng shui colors for your front door to the right positioning of a fountain; from dealing with the feng shui of a staircase facing the main door to choosing the best shape and design of the main entry rug--every detail is important in feng shui.

 So, how do you make the best feng shui choice for your font entry rug?
 Which colors, designs, and shapes will help you attract the best quality of energy?

-1. Shape.
 In any feng shui home or office application, always be first guided by your feelings, as well as the basic interior design principles.
 What shape would work best in your space?
 To answer this question first consider any shapes that will be visually most pleasing for your space.
 Second, find out the feng shui direction your front door faces and go for the shape that is most suitable for the feng shui element of that direction.

 For example, feng shui-wise, if your front door is facing East, then rectangular (Wood feng shui element) or square (Earth feng shui element) shapes are recommended.
 Round shape, being a Metal feng shui element shape, is best to avoid for an East facing front door rug design.